 - 1. Name and address of the applicant. - 2.
 Owner, address and legal description of the property. - 3.
-A description of the nature and operating characteristics of the proposed use.

-4. Any graphic information, including sire plans, elevations, other drawings, or other materials determined by the Zoning Administrator to the necessary to describe the proposed use to approving agencies.
+A description of the nature and operating characteristics of the proposed use. - 4.
+Any graphic information, including site plans, elevations, other drawings, or other materials determined by the Zoning Administrator to be necessary to describe the proposed use to approving agencies. - 5.
+Provide information pertaining to twelve (12) performance standards.

+c.
+Approval Process

+The, Zoning Board of Adjustment following proper notice, shall hold a public hearing on each Conditional Use Permit and such public hearing, shall act on the application.

 d.
-Approval Process

-The Planning Commission, following proper notice, shall hold a public hearing on each Conditional Use Permit and following such public hearing, shall act on the application.

-e.
 Appeal Process